-FDA says that due to advances in technology and business models, LDTs have evolved and proliferated significantly since the FDA first obtained comprehensive authority to regulate all in vitro diagnostics as devices in 1976.
-Some LDTs are now more complex, have a nation-wide reach and present higher risks, such as detection of risk for breast cancer and Alzheimer’s disease, which are similar to those of other IVDs that have undergone premarket review.
+The FDA has argued that due to advances in technology and business models, LDTs have evolved and proliferated significantly since the FDA first obtained authority to regulate all in vitro diagnostics in 1976.
+Some LDTs are now more complex, have a nationwide reach, and present higher risks, such as detection of risk for breast cancer and Alzheimer’s disease.
+In such cases, LDTs are similar to other IVDs that have undergone pre-market review.

-To help health care providers and patients better rely on the thousands of laboratory tests that are used every day, on July 31, 2014 the FDA notified Congress of the Agency’s intent to issue a draft oversight framework for LDTs based on risk to patients rather than whether they were made by a conventional manufacturer or a single laboratory.
-This draft oversight framework includes pre-market review for higher-risk LDTs, like those used to guide treatment decisions, including the many companion diagnostics that have entered the market as LDTs.
+In 2010, the FDA announced its intention to reconsider its policy of enforcement for LDTs.
+Four years later, the agency notified Congress of its intent to issue a draft oversight framework for LDTs based on risk to patients rather than whether they were made by a conventional manufacturer or a single laboratory.
+This draft oversight framework included pre-market review for higher-risk LDTs, like those used to guide treatment decisions, including the many companion diagnostics that have entered the market as LDTs.
 In addition, under the draft framework, the FDA would continue to exercise enforcement discretion for low-risk LDTs and LDTs for rare diseases, among others.
-The framework would be phased in over many years.

 A laboratory information management system (LIMS) is a computer program or information management system designed to handle the workflow and data tracking of laboratory information.
 Although there are subtle differences within the industry, the term LIMS is often used interchangeably with laboratory information system (LIS).
 For many years the clinical diagnostic lab—and healthcare in general— depended upon paper orders and requisitions and results reporting.